apache/netbeans-mavenutils-nbm-maven-plugin/README.md

 ### Reporting Bugs

-Bugs should be reported to https://issues.apache.org/jira/projects/NETBEANS/issues/ using the component **maveutilities**
+Bugs should be reported to https://issues.apache.org/jira/projects/NETBEANS/issues/ using the component **mavenutilities**